There are four primary offences within the parameters of child pornography:

 - Summary conviction: Mandatory minimum punishment of 6 months imprisonment and not exceeding 2 years less a day.

-For making or distributing child pornography, they are both straight-indictable offences.
-You can expect:
+For making or distributing child pornography, you can expect:

 - Indictable offence: Mandatory minimum punishment of 1-year imprisonment and not exceeding 14 years.